 Gut bacteria imbalance

 Toxicity and inflammation in the bowel causes dysbiosis.
 Dysbiosis generally means that there is an unhealthy balance in the gut bacteria.
-Our gut bacteria have an important role in food metabolism, appetite, hormone regulation, integrity of the gut lining, mood health, inflammation and insulin resistance.
+Our gut bacteria have an important role in food metabolism, appetite, hormone regulation, integrity of the gut lining, mood health and inflammation.

 7 Skin facts

 - Leaky gut – studies show that most people with acne have a leaky gut because they are more reactive to lipopolysaccharide (LPS) endotoxins in the blood.

 - Leaky skin – skin acts as a barrier to the environment and microbes.
 Stress and gut inflammation can affect the quality and protective function of this barrier.
 This leads to a decrease in antimicrobial compounds produced in the skin and an increase in skin infection and inflammation.

 - Small intestinal bacterial overgrowth (SIBO) – an overgrowth of bacteria in the small intestine is more common in those with with rosacea and acne rosacea.
 Learn more about SIBO here.